 Gene Therapy and the Science of Miracles

-How our experts are using innovative medicine to cure nature's most deadly mistakes
+How innovative medicine is curing nature's most deadly mistakes

 For Jordyn and Brett Blackburn, every month with their daughter, Vivian feels like a miracle.
 Vivian is alive today thanks to gene therapy, the innovative science of using genes to cure genetic disorders.